Drug and Alcohol Rehabilitation Centers in Metlakatla, AK

 KAR House is 16.6 miles from Metlakatla, Alaska

-KAR House provides addiction treatment and rehabilitation services such as long term drug treatment, intensive outpatient treatment, inpatient drug and alcohol rehab programs, short term addiction treatment centers, inpatient detoxification centers, and others to clients living in Metlakatla, Alaska and its surrounding areas so that they conquer their alcohol and drug use issues and find full sobriety.
+KAR House provides addiction treatment and rehabilitation services such as long term drug treatment, intensive outpatient treatment, inpatient drug and alcohol rehab programs, short term addiction treatment centers, inpatient detoxification centers, and others to clients living in Metlakatla, AK. and its surrounding areas so that they conquer their alcohol and drug use issues and find full sobriety.
 It has services - such as brief intervention approach, individual psychotherapy, cognitive/behavior therapy, rational emotive behavioral therapy, activity therapy, couple/family therapy, and others - which follow its philosophy of the programs that work most effectively.
 This is because KAR House knows that complete recovery can only be achieved through highly individualized care.

 Further, the addiction treatment facility specializes in many other programs - like suicide prevention services, veterans, persons who have experienced sexual abuse, aftercare/continuing care, housing services, social skills development and more - as well as many other treatment modalities that you can find listed below.
 Further, this drug and alcohol rehabilitation program has aftercare plans that work in line with its treatment modalities to make sure that clients achieve and maintain permanent, full, and lasting sobriety, stability, and abstinence from alcohol and drugs.